terjeio/grblHAL/README.md

 ---

+Build 20191215: Moved spindle RPM linearization to $-settings, option needs to be enabled in config.h - driver support required.
+Optimized EEPROM allocation handling.
+WebUI support for ESP32 driver improved.

+MSP432 driver enhanced for spindle linearization app in the pipeline \(for Windows only - needs input from spindle encoder\), more work done on closed loop spindle RPM control and spindle synchronized motion - still at experimental stage.

+__NOTE:__ settings version number has been increased so settings will be reset to default after update, make a backup first!

+---

 Added [#define COMPATIBILITY_LEVEL to config.h](GRBL/config.h) for backwards compatibility with Grbl v1.1 protocol definition, this for enabling the use of more GCode senders.
 Please raise an issue if your sender still does not behave well after setting this as the current implementation does not yet disable all extensions, notably [new $xx settings](doc/markdown/grblHAL%20extensions.md#settings).

 G76 threading support added to grblHAL in combination with the [MSP432 driver](drivers/MSP432/README.md).
 Extensive testing is required before it can be regarded as safe.